-The 15th edition of the most complete eCommerce book I’ve seen.
-900+ pages of well-structured eCommerce knowledge from two authors with incredible credentials.
-It’s highly theoretical but gives an amazing overview of all the things that are important in eCommerce.
+This is the newest edition of this comprehensive bible for the industry and one of the best eCommerce books available.
+It’s over 900 pages of well-structured eCommerce knowledge from two authors with incredible credentials.
+It’s highly theoretical but provides an amazing overview of all the things that are important in eCommerce.

 The Everything Store: Jeff Bezos and the Age of Amazon Paperback

-An investigative journalism book that objectively shows the whole history of Amazon.
-It’s a great read if you want to understand how hard it will be to beat Amazon.
+Amazon has proven to be an amazing business case study over the years.
+This investigative journalism book objectively presents the entire history of Amazon.
+It’s a great read if you want to understand why it would be so hard to beat Amazon.

 Alibaba: The House That Jack Ma Built

-The author was an early advisor to Alibaba and got a good understanding of the company and Jack Ma himself.
-Learn a lot about the Chinese approach to business and how different Alibaba is from Amazon.
-A real must-read.
+The author was an early advisor to Alibaba and received a thorough understanding of the company and Jack Ma himself.
+You’ll learn a lot about the Chinese approach to business and how different Alibaba is from Amazon.
+It’s a must-read.

 Delivering Happiness: A Path to Profits, Passion, and Purpose

 Tony Hsieh is a star in the eCommerce World.
-The book is an enjoyable read that presents the story of building Zappos on both a business and a cultural level.
+The book is an enjoyable read that presents the story of building Zappos from both business and cultural angles.